withastro/adapters/.changeset/dry-rules-bathe.md

 '@astrojs/netlify': patch
 ---

-only cache GET/HEAD requests with cacheOnDemandPages
+Fixes cacheOnDemandPages setting to only cache GET/HEAD requests by default